Dabasan/assimp-go/README.md

 ## Run

 1. Build an executable with `go build`
-2. Locate the library file(s) (Windows .dll or Linux .so) at the same directory as the executable
+2. Copy the library file(s) (Windows .dll or Linux .so) to the same directory as the executable
 3. Run the executable

 ### Donwload